 These Cinnamon Toast Crunch Cookies are packed with crushed cereal and sweet cinnamon flavor.
 They're soft and chewy and the perfect dessert for any cereal lovers in your life!

 I'd be perfectly happy with being remembered that way (though hopefully it would also mention what a kind, loving, and caring person I am lol).
 And for as long as I'm still here, I'm going to bring you lots and lots more cereal recipes (and simple syrups, too).

 Next up are these Cinnamon Toast Crunch cookies.
 It should be known that this is not my first rodeo with cereal cookies.
-I've made these Fruity Pebbles cookies many, many times and have a couple other cereal cookie recipes coming your way soon.
+I've made these Fruity Pebbles cookies many, many times, as well as these cornflake cookies...
+And I have a couple other cereal cookie recipes coming your way soon.

 There's nothing complicated about these cookies.
 They're made with a pretty simple cookie batter with ground cinnamon and crushed Cinnamon Toast Crunch cereal mixed in.

 The toughest part is crushing the cereal.
 I recommend putting it in a Ziplock bag, placing it on a cutting board, and wacking it with a meat tenderizer.
 You could also put it in a food processor.

 Here's how I crush mine, but take note that a few readers have told me they made these cookies and don't like how the cereal pieces get hard and/or chewy once the cookies are baked.
 If this is a worry for you, I recommend crushing them a bit more than I do!